miken22/COSC310_TravelBot/README.txt

 Continuing with the work started by the group in assignment 2 (above), the program will begin to be improved by including a simple GUI and increasing the parsers ability by using the OpenNLP parsers (http://opennlp.apache.org/) .
 This will allow the agent to handle conversations more dynamically, creating responses based on user input even when the agent has no knowledge of what the user has said.

 Added Features:
+Second Conversation Topic:
+On top of the current conversation the agent now handles organizing vacations to BC's interior and parts of Alberta.

 GUI Interface:
 A simple graphical user interface has been added to the system to provide the user with a more realistic chat environment.
 The GUI stores all text from the conversation to allow the user to look back at previous responses, and WILL also have a feature added to export the chat history.
 This feature could be used by the user to save conversations to look back on later, or to use for the agent to build more responses.